opnchaudhary/parasnath.com.np/src/_posts/2019-10-28-learn-to-use-ss-utility-to-investigate-sockets.markdown

 date:   2019-10-27 18:51:02 +0545
 categories: [Linux, Terminal]
 tags: [Linux, Terminal, ss]
-keywords:"Linux, Terminal, Paras Nath Chaudhary"
+keywords: "Linux, Terminal, Paras Nath Chaudhary"
 ---
 In this post, I will be discussing about a utility you will often use.
 The utility is ‘ss’.
 According to the man page of ss: ss is used to dump socket statistics.
 It allows showing information similar to netstat.
 It can display more TCP and state informations than other tools.